mozilla/lookml-generator/README.md

 The lookml-generator has two important roles:
 1. Generate a listing of all Glean/Mozilla namespaces and their associated BigQuery tables
-2. From that listing, generate LookML for views, explores, and dashbaords and push those to the [Look Hub project](https://github.com/mozilla/looker-hub)
+2. From that listing, generate LookML for views, explores, and dashboards and push those to the [Look Hub project](https://github.com/mozilla/looker-hub)

 ## Generating Namespace Listings